MBuffenoir/autobuild/README.md

 ## Version tagging

-One of the most interesting feature of the Hub is the ability to tag your docker images.
+One of the most interesting feature of the Hub is the ability to tag your Docker images.
 This way you can easily differentiate between them and, in case of problem with a specific version, perform a role-back.

 In most cases the default configuration should suffice.
 It is very well integrated with Github and Bitbucket repositories.

-When using a specific git branch name, Docker Hub will create docker images with the matching tags.
+When using a specific git branch name, Docker Hub will create your images with the matching tags.

 Create a branch for a newer version of your code: